 Marywood University Graduate students are diverse in many ways.
 Aside from some of the more common ways of viewing diversity (i.e., race, gender), Marywood graduate students are diverse in their lifestyles.
 Simply put, Marywood graduate students are part-time, full-time, single/married and returning to earn a graduate degree some years after gaining work experience, while others are attending immediately following the undergraduate experience.
 The diversity of lifestyles presents a variety of needs by our students.
 For some students, due to a very demanding career and family life, their graduate student experience is largely, if not only, attending their classes.
-Students with less demands, may seek out a very different graduate student life experience.
+Students with fewer demands, may seek out a very different graduate student life experience.
 We believe we're capable of meeting the needs of your lifestyle through the wide array of out-of-class experiences on campus and in the local community.

 If you're inclined to be active in the organization of activities and events, or interested in being involved in policy and governance on campus, consider getting involved in the Graduate Student Council.
 You can learn more about the Graduate Student Council and what we can offer you by clicking on the links to your left on this page!
-If you don't have the time to devote to attending meetings, but would still like to participate, please take advantage of the organization by submitting suggestions via email (our email address is located at the botton of the page).
+If you don't have the time to devote to attending meetings, but would still like to participate, please take advantage of the organization by submitting suggestions via email (our email address is located at the bottom of the page).

 As a graduate student, it's likely you're familiar with the college environment and its many services.
-Regardless, we've identified several areas of support, via the web site links at the bottom of this page that you may find useful.
+Regardless, we've identified several areas of support, via the site links at the bottom of this page that you may find useful.

-Please visit each of the web site links to learn more about how the offices can be of assistance to you.
+Please visit each of the site links to learn more about how the offices can be of assistance to you.

 If you discover a service you're in need of, but cannot locate it, please contact the Director of Student Engagement, Michael Kalage (firstname.lastname@example.org).